-From humble beginnings, Duke Warner Realty has grown into a Central Oregon real estate icon.
-Their story begins with Kitty Warner, who was recently honored for her 46 years of service, as she finished her career as a Bend real estate broker.
+From humble beginnings, Duke Warner Realty has grown into a Central Oregon real estate icon with many of the best Bend, Oregon Realtors offering prime land for sale.
+Their story begins with Kitty Warner, who was recently honored for her 46 years of service, as she finished her career as a real estate broker.
 Kitty earned her broker’s license in 1958 (to the chagrin of the test administrator, who opined that “a woman’s place is in the kitchen”) and has stayed the course through the downs of four recessions and the upward growth of Central Oregon.

 Tough Times, Tougher People

-The 70’s-early 80’s were tough years for Central Oregon real estate, as recession gripped the nation.
+The 70’s-early 80’s were tough years for Bend, Oregon Realtors and real estate as recession gripped the nation.
 During the ensuing economic recovery, however, Duke Warner began the purchase of their current location at 1033 NW Newport.

 Moving Forward – Realtors Bend Oregon

 Duke passed away in June, 2005, leaving his family to continue the family business and keep moving forward.
 In 2013, the company paid off its Bend real estate office building and now owns its business properties free and clear, prompting plans for a “Mortgage-Burning Party.”As Duke Warner moves toward their 2017 50-year anniversary, the company is going strong and continuing to add real estate brokers, in addition to working on plans that will keep the company on the cutting edge, with a fresh branding message.

 Duke and Kitty Warner set the tone for this successful local company of Bend Realtors with their ethic of hard work and down-to-earth personalities.
 Kris tells a story about when his mother, Kitty, was honored at an awards banquet.

 “Mom has never liked to be center stage, so when it came time to go up to the podium and accept the award, dad put on a wig, jumped up there and accepted the award in her place.”